MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

     - Re-publishing Ended campaigns to be Active again for reoccurring campaigns
     - Deleting campaigns that are not relevant or were made by mistake
     - Updating certain assets on a campaign page such as the:
-        - Goal tracker (to be available for GA)
+        - Goal tracker
         - Executive sponsors
         - Cover photo
         - Pinning posts
         - Pinning resources and links
-        - Updating theme colors
+        - Updating theme colors for the campaign hashtag
         - View campaign analytics

     - Identify leaders